cocos2d/cocos2d-x-3rd-party-libs-src/README.md

 ./build.sh -p=platform --libs=libs --arch=i386 --mode=mode
 ```

-### For Windows 8.1 Universal App users
+### Windows 10 Universal (win10) App users
-The build script for Windows 8.1 Universal Apps in in build\build_winrt.bat.
-In order to run the script you will need to install Git for Windows from https://msysgit.github.io/.
-During the install, make sure you select the "Use Git and optional Unix tools from the Windows Command Prompt" in the "Adjusting your Path Environment" step. build_winrt.bat uses some of the binaries installed by Git for Windows.

-You will also need to install Perl http://www.activestate.com/activeperl/downloads in order to build OpenSSL.

-After build_winrt.bat is complete, the built libs wil be in contrib\install-winrt.
+The build script for Windows 10.0 Universal (win10) external dependencies in in build\build_win10_uwp.bat.
+The script will build all of the dependencies using a customized version of [vcpkg] (https://github.com/Microsoft/vcpkg).
+After build_win10_uwp.bat is complete, the external dependencies will be in contrib\install-win10\external.

-### For Windows (Win32) and  Windows 10 Universal App users
+### For Windows (Win32) App users

-To build static libraries for Win32 and Windows 10 Universal is straightfoward, you could just setup a new static libary project with VisualStudio
+To build static libraries for Win32 is straightfoward, you could just setup a new static libary project with VisualStudio
 and import all the needed source files and header files into the project.

 Note: Some libraries use configure system to generate the required header files for Windows platform.
 If you find some